joemull/joemull.github.io/final_proj/review.md

 ![Zoom text only - map](https://joemull.github.io/final_proj/screenshots/zoom-text-only-social.png)
 - __Location__: Footer on "all pages"
-- __Use Case__: Some users expand just the text size in their browser, and if this causes text fields to run over or run together, the user cannot read easily.
+- __Use Case__: Some users expand just the text size in their browser (as opposed to zooming all elements on the page), and this may cause text fields to run over or run together, hampering readability.

-### Semantic HTML elements
+#### Semantic HTML elements

 __Layout using `table` HTML element is misleading.__